Skip to main content

 Historical Credit Score Files

-Register/login to download VantageScore 4.0 historical credit score files for Mortgage-Backed Securities (MBS) Disclosures, Historical Loan Performance, and Credit Risk Transfer (CRT) Datasets.
+Register/login to download historical credit score files for Mortgage-Backed Securities (MBS) Disclosures, Historical Loan Performance, and Credit Risk Transfer (CRT) Datasets.

 Register/Login to download